writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 We're also excited to start planning another US conference in 2020.
-The goal will be to make closer to folks on the east coast, but we haven't figured out exactly where to host it yet.
+The goal will be to make closer to folks on the east coast, but we haven't figured out where to host it yet.

 Currently we're in the process of trying to find suitable venues.
-If you know of a good venue in your city, please submit them in our `request for venues`_.
+We have more details in our :doc:`request for venues </conf/cfp/east-2020>`.

-.. _request for venues: http://
+If you know of a good venue that you think would work well for a Write the Docs conference, please let us know!

 Meetups
 -------